A.

 protected

-It creates a new character-stream writer whose critical sections will synchronize on the writer itself.
+creates a new character-stream reader whose critical sections will

 protected